How to Get Rid of Real Estate Easements

 Abandonment can be a gray area, however.
 It's generally not considered to be abandonment simply because the company no longer uses the easement, such as if it abandons construction instead.
 The idle construction area would remain accessible by the company should it ever decide to resume operations there — unless, of course, it could be proved that the company never intended to resume operations.
 In this case, an argument could be made that the easement's purpose has expired.

 Stop Using a Prescriptive Easement

 A prescriptive easement is the result of a somewhat complicated legal concept known as adverse possession.
-The parcel of land beside Joe's rural home has been vacant and unused for as long as he can remember—maybe even decades.
-One day he decides to build a garage there because he has no room to add one on his own property.
+The parcel of land beside Joe's rural home has been vacant and unused for as long as he can remember — maybe even decades.
+One day he decides to build a garage there because he has no room to add one to his own property.
 He's adversely possessing the adjacent land and he's broken the law because he doesn't legally own it, but that's an issue in and of itself.